w-okada/voice-changer/tutorials/tutorial_rvc_en_latest.md

 Unzip the downloaded zip file and run `start_http.bat`.

+If you have the old version, be sure to unzip it into a separate folder.

 ### Mac version

 After extracting the download file, execute `startHttp.command`.
 If it shows that the developer cannot be verified, press the control key again and click to execute (or right-click to execute).

+If you have the old version, be sure to unzip it into a separate folder.

 ### Precautions when connecting remotely